squarecandy/squarecandy-better-youtube/README.md

 # squarecandy-better-youtube
-Improves the look and behavior of YouTube videos on WordPress.
+A WordPress plugin to improve the look and behavior of YouTube videos on WordPress.

 - hide title and text info
 - simplify controls